syncfusion-content/flutter-docs/Flutter/treemap/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter Treemap | Syncfusion
-description: This section explains the steps required to add the treemap widget and its elements such as tooltip and legends.
+description: This section explains the steps required to add the treemap widget and its elements such as tooltip, labels and legends.
 platform: Flutter
 control: SfTreemap
 documentation: ug